Nanostructured Materials for Photovoltaic Energy

 monica.lira@icn2.cat

 Dr Lira-Cantu has received various awards, as well as visiting scientist fellowships at the following laboratories: Universitetet i Oslo (Norway) (ESF, 2003), RisDTU Nationallaboratoriet (Denmark) (AGAUR, 2004/05), and Center for Advanced Science and Innovation (Osaka University, Japan) (Canon Foundation in Europe, 2006).
 She is group leader of the Nanostructured Materials for Photovoltaic Energy since 2006.
-She obtained a tenured track position at Consejo Superior de Investigaciones Cientificas (CSIC) in 2007 and was promoted to Scientific Researcher in 2017.
+She obtained a tenured track position at Consejo Superior de Investigaciones Cientificas (CSIC) in 2007, and she was promoted to Scientific Researcher in 2017 and Full Professor in 2022.

-She is currently evaluator for the European Commission for the ERC Starting, Consolidator and Advanced grants.
-Since 2021 she is panel member of the new PE11 Materials Engineering of the ERC Advanced Grants.
-She has coordinated and organised more than 18 scientific conferences and is scientific referee for more than 20 international and European research agencies, and 52 scientific journals.
-Dr Lira is a member of the editorial board of SN Applied Science (Nature), Journal of Materials Chemistry C(RSC),Journal of Physics Energy (IOP), Journal of Photonics for Energy (SPIE) and Frontiers in Energy Research: Solar Energy (Frontiers).
-Since 2016 she is a member of the advisory board for the Nanotechnology and Chemical Science degree (INCQ) of the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM, Mexico).
-In 2021 she became president of the National Advisory Board of the ITESM (Mexico) for the INT career.
+She is currently an evaluator for the European Commission for the ERC Starting, Consolidator and Advanced grants.
+She has coordinated and organised more than 24 scientific conferences and is scientific referee for more than 20 international and European research agencies, and more than 50 scientific journals.
+Prof. Lira-Cantu is a member of the editorial board of SN Applied Science (Nature).
+She is Editor-in-Chief of APL Energy (AIP Publishing) and Advisory Editorial Board for Discovery Materials and Springer Nature Applied Sciences (Nature); Adv.
+Energy and Sustainability (Wiley); Chemical Physics Impact (Elsevier) and Matter (Cell Press).
+Since 2016 she has been a member of the local and national advisory board for the Nanotechnology and Chemical Science degree (INCQ) of the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM, Mexico).

-The research interests of Dr Lira lie in the synthesis and application of nanostructured materials for highly efficient and high stable next-generation thin-film solar cells: halide-perovskite, dye-sensitised, alloxide and organic solar cells.
-Her group has developed halide perovskite solar cells with > 21% efficiency and 1000 h stability under continuous illumination.
-The group also focuses on the application of solar cells in printed batteryless, self-powered electronics for the IoT (on flexible, transparent and/or smart materials).
+The research interests of Prof. Lira-Cantu lie in the synthesis and application of nanostructured materials for highly efficient and high stable next-generation thin-film solar cells: halide-perovskite, dye-sensitised, alloxide and organic solar cells.
+Her group has developed halide perovskite solar cells with efficiencies above 23 % and 1000 h stability under continuous illumination.
+The group also focuses on applying solar cells in printed batteryless, self-powered electronics for the IoT (on flexible, transparent and/or smart materials).
+In-situ and operando characterization applying Raman, X-ray diffraction, Photooluminiscece and Impedance spectroscopy, is also a research field under her direction.